JerryFleming/PyDoc/library/dis.rst

 --------------

-The :mod:`dis` module supports the analysis of CPython :term:`bytecode` by disassembling it.
+The :mod:`dis` module supports the analysis of CPython :term:`字节码` by disassembling it.
 The CPython bytecode which this module takes as an input is defined in the file :file:`Include/opcode.h` and used by the compiler and the interpreter.